lenaraa/buildcontrol_front/README.md

 This was made by :
 - Mara (Lenaraa) ;
 - Erwan (ErwanPro) ;
-- Antoine () ;
+- Antoine (AntoineT800) ;
 - Yahse (Josiyahse)

 ## Project setup
-You first need to download the buildcontrol_back project.
-Then, you need to import the database (in the ressource folder) and launch it.
-Finally, start the app.
+You can find the API for this project at http://bit.ly/MSPR_API The app uses Java 16.0.1

 ## Run Project
 You just need the run the app.